-Our contribution to this year's Roman River Festival is an exciting double bill featuring two outstanding artists: harpist Alina Bzhezhinska and cellist Shirley Smart.
+Our contribution to this year's Roman River Festival is an exciting double bill featuring two outstanding young musicians: harpist Alina Bzhezhinska and cellist Shirley Smart.

 An artist with a strong reputation for innovation, Alina's Hip Harp project creates a unique sound on the instrument with electronics and loop pedals, supported by a trio of top-notch musicians.

 Through a combination of original works and covers, Alina pays homage to some of jazz, funk and Hip Hop’s greatest innovators, drawing from a variety of influences - from Dorothy Ashby’s ‘Afro-harping’, Alice Coltrane’s spiritual outputs and Sun Ra’s free form jazz experimentation, to 90s Triphop and Kuti-esque Afrobeat rhythms.

 Three years ago Alina stormed the UK music scene when her quartet appeared at the Barbican during the EFG London Jazz Festival alongside Denys Baptiste and Pharoah Sanders - and she was subsequently nominated for Best Live Experience of the Year at the 2018 Jazz FM Awards.

 Later, Alina produced her critically acclaimed album, Inspiration, featuring award- saxophonist Tony Kofi.
 Encouraged by her collaboration with Kamaal Williams, Shabaka Hutchings and Ursula Rucker, this forward-thinking artist now steps out in new jazz territory.